 Cardioverter-defibrillators (ICDs) are implantable devices that can be used to treat serious, life-threatening cardiac arrhythmias.

-Lowering your blood pressure and cholesterol by eating a healthy diet and monitoring stress levels are possibly the best ways to treat and prevent heart problems.
+Monitoring and preventing your blood pressure from getting too high is one of the most important ways to prevent hypertensive heart disease.
+Lowering your blood pressure and cholesterol by eating a healthy diet and monitoring stress levels are possibly the best ways to prevent heart problems.

 Maintaining a healthy weight, getting adequate sleep, and exercising regularly are common lifestyle recommendations.
 Talk to your doctor about ways to improve your overall health.